aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 In the **_original data_** sample below, Name, Sex, Ticket, Cabin and Embarked are text, also Age, Cabin and Embarked contain nulls.

 Name is parsed for titles, categorized using the function title_category() as Doctor, Peerage, Nobility, Religious, Military and Untitled then dummy encoded.
 Ticket is dropped as it does not contain useful information.
 Cabin is dropped since the majority of values are nulls and unlikely to benefit from imputation.
 Sex and Embarked are dummy encoded, but the 2 rows which contain nulls under Embarked are removed since they are unlikely to impact model training.
-Age is imputed with the function impute_avg().
+Age is imputed with the function impute_avg(), which uses the original dataframe as a global variable and Pclass and Age column names as arguments to calculate the average age of each passenger class and apply to the null Age values.

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/original_data_01.JPG" width="1000" height="200">